Bipolar Disorder Hotline

 - Insurance and medication questions.
 Ask about therapy options, coverage or common treatment approaches.

-You don’t need a formal diagnosis, insurance or an immediate crisis to call.
+You don’t need a formal diagnosis, insurance, or a specific reason to call.
 Support is available whenever you need it.

 Trusted Bipolar Disorder Resources